 Business Activity Held Constant Again

-The month-over-month services composite index was -1 in October, down slightly from 2 in September and unchanged from August (Tables 1 & 2).
+The month-over-month services composite index was 1 in November, up slightly from -1 in October and basically unchanged from September (Tables 1 & 2).
 The composite index is a weighted average of the revenue/sales, employment, and inventory indexes.
-Revenues in transportation, real estate, and tourism increased this month, while they declined in wholesale and retail trade, autos, and healthcare.
-All month-over-month indexes declined slightly from previous readings, except the employment index which increased from -3 to 5.
-General revenue/sales decreased after slight growth last month, and inventories turned negative for the first time since April.
-The year-over-year composite index increased to 9 from 4 due to increases in revenue from this time last year.
-Expectations for services activity also rose to 7 from 3 as firms are more optimistic about revenues for the next six months.
+Revenues in real estate, professional services, and healthcare increased this month, while they declined in wholesale and retail trade, autos, and tourism.
+Most month-over-month indexes generally increased slightly from previous readings, except the employment index which decreased from 5 to -2.
+General revenue/sales increased after a slight decrease last month, and capital expenditures recorded the highest level since June 2022.
+The year-over-year composite index cooled from 9 to 2, and the employment index also edged slightly lower.
+Expectations for services activity also rose from 7 to 13, as firms are more optimistic about revenues for the next six months.

 |Date||Vs. a Month Ago||Vs. a Year Ago|

 This month contacts were asked special questions about employment plans and labor market conditions.
 The top three reasons affecting firms’ plans to increase employment remained unchanged from November 2022.
 About 71% of firms planned to increase employment because expected growth of sales is high, ranking it as one of the top three factors driving an increase in employment plans (Chart 2).
 Other firms noted that employment plans are driven by current staff being overworked or that the firm needs skills not possessed by current staff.
 Over 56% of firms cannot find workers with required skills which is the number one reason for restrained hiring plans followed by high labor costs at 41% (Chart 3).
 Firms top three reasons for restraining hiring plans changed from last year, with 40% of firms now wanting to keep operating costs low rather than uncertainty about other regulations or government policies.